tirimid/tirimid.net/index.md

 * [The Way School Uniforms Work is Garbage](essay/schooluniform.md): A short essay rant about the (terrible) way school uniforms often work
+* [What was the First Rhythm Game?](essay/firstrg.md): A short historical work of research, trying to figure out what the first rhythm game was

 # Software